 Power Of Symbols

-Khomeini insisted he did want the government to be in the hands of the jurist.
-He emphasised it must rather be run in accordance with God’s laws for the country’s welfare.
-Aslan notes Khomeini often failed to mention publicly that such a state would be infeasible without the supervision of the religious leaders.
+Khomeini insisted he did not want the government in the hands of the jurists.
+He emphasised it must be run by God’s laws for the country’s welfare.
+Aslan notes that Khomeini often failed to mention publicly that such a state would be infeasible without the supervision of the religious leaders.

 Enduring Popularity

+The Shah’s corrupt and incompetent rule prepared a fertile ground for Khomeini’s revolution.
+By the 1970s, most Iranians were sick of the regime.
+The Shah deprived Iranians of almost all basic political participation, doing away with the party system and Iran’s constitution.
 The Shah’s reckless policies fuelled record inflation.
-Aslan writes a rapid militarisation and a widespread loss of national and religious identity united Iran’s clergy, intellectuals, the merchant class, and nearly every socio-political organization—from the communists to the feminists.
+Aslan writes that a rapid militarisation and a widespread loss of national and religious identity united Iran’s clergy, intellectuals, the merchant class, and nearly every socio-political organization, from the communists to the feminists.

 The Loudest Voice

-The Iranians put aside their ideological differences and joined hands to revolt against the monarchy.
-Aslan has argued the Iranian revolution was by no means monolithic and was not initiated at Khomeini’s behest alone.
-He writes diverse and sometimes conflicting voices were raised against the Shah and Khomeini ‘for better or worse, was merely the loudest.’
+The Iranians put aside their ideological differences and joined in to revolt against the monarchy.
+Aslan has argued that the Iranian revolution was by no means monolithic and was not initiated at Khomeini’s behest alone.
+He writes that diverse and sometimes conflicting voices were raised against the Shah and Khomeini, for better or worse, was merely the loudest.’

 His popularity was such that when a frail and sick Khomeini died at 87 in 1989, most Iranians found it difficult to come to terms with it.
 Some of the mourners, who flooded Tehran’s streets to bid him a final goodbye, took away fragments of the shroud his body was wrapped in.
-Many refused to believe he could die and thought had merely gone into hiding to eventually return.
+Many refused to believe he could die and thought he had merely gone into hiding.

 Against All Odds